fonCki/terminal-site/README.md

   - `help`: Lists all available commands.
   - `instagram`: Opens my Instagram profile in a new tab.
   - `linkedin`: Opens my LinkedIn profile in a new tab.
-  - `repo`: Opens a repository on GitHub in a new tab.
+  - `repo`: Opens this repository on GitHub in a new tab.
   - `whoami`: Shows the location of the user based on their IP address.
-- **Social media links:** Links to my various social media profiles are provided in the footer of the website.

 ![Screen Shot 2022-08-18 at 4 51 36 PM](https://user-images.githubusercontent.com/61322896/185425987-4231107b-05d1-45bd-9828-0ca16536e862.png)